Telford: Education

 Telford has a number of primary and secondary schools.
 These range from academies such as the Telford Langley School to City Technology Colleges like the Thomas Telford School.
 8 mi to the north are Adams' Grammar School and Newport Girls High School selective schools located in nearby Newport.
 Wrekin College, an independent co-educational boarding and day school, is located in the Wellington area of Telford.

 Further education was handled by Telford College of Arts and Technology (TCAT) and Telford New College, a sixth-form college located in Wellington.
 In September 2017 the two colleges merged to form Telford College.
 There are four other sixth forms located at Haberdashers' Abraham Darby, Holy Trinity Academy, Madeley Academy and Thomas Telford School.

 Telford is home to Harper Adams University digital skills hub, based at The Quad.
 Specialising in food, animal and sustainable education, the university's main campus is also located 9.5 miles to the northeast at Edgmond, near Newport.

 Media

 Local news and television programmes are provided by BBC West Midlands and ITV Central.
-Television signals are received from the nearby Wrekin TV transmitter situated south east of Telford.
 Local radio stations are BBC Radio Shropshire, Hits Radio Black Country & Shropshire, Greatest Hits Radio Black Country & Shropshire and Capital North West & Wales.
 The Shropshire Star is the town's local weekly newspaper.